 I like to choose centers that match the standards we’ve already worked on, so I use these 2nd grade stations by standard (find the first grade version here) – This allows me to pull centers that match exactly what I want my students working on or reviewing without having to worry about them being seasonal (although I do use some seasonal/themed ones still too!)

 |Board game center to match 2nd grade array/multiplication standard|

 Sometimes I’ll even print & prep two versions of the same center, that way students have the same games & activities but at the level they need.
 I use these differentiated centers to help with that!

 I really like to plan and prep my centers a month ahead of time.
 I can look at the month ahead and know what I’m teaching, what I want my students reviewing, and more.
-Click the image below if you’d like your free Math Centers Monthly Planning Sheet!
+Click the image below to head to my Free Resource Library and download the freebie!